NeXt-Warning-System/glossary/README.md

 ## C<a name="C"></a>

 **catchment**
 An area of land where precipitation collects and drains off into a common outlet, such as into a river, bay, or other body of water.
-We should try and avoid using this term in our public services as it may not be understood by all users.
+We should try and avoid using this term in our public services as it may not be understood by all subscribers.

 **chart datum**
 The level below which depths are indicated and above which heights of the tides are expressed.
-We should try and avoid using this term in our public services as it may not be understood by all users.
+We should try and avoid using this term in our public services as it may not be understood by all subscribers.

 **contact**
-A users telephone number, email address or XML URL that is registered to get flood warning information.
+A subscribers telephone number, email address or XML URL that is registered to get flood warning information.

 **customer**
 Avoid using the word "customer" - and instead use 'subscriber'.